Got a Question?

 The first one is walking routes.
 Our passage around our bedrooms is predictable.
 We probably all follow the same path every single day: between the door and the bed, in and out of bed, the quickest route from the bed to the closet.
 As you can imagine, it would be easy to wear a track in your rug.
 Your bedroom area rug will need to be good quality to deal with your daily walking patterns.

-Secondly – and essentially in a bedroom – you want it to be comfortable.
+Second, and especially in a bedroom, you want your bedroom carpet to be comfortable.
 A thin rug that instantly flattens is not welcoming for bare feet first thing in the morning.
 A robust rug won’t go bald on you.

-And finally, you want your rug to last.
-It’s always false economy to buy a cheap product that wears out quickly; however as well as the financial aspect it’s a real hassle to regularly replace your floor covering.
+Finally, you want your rug to last.
+It’s always false economy to buy a cheap product that wears out quickly and a real hassle to regularly replace your floor covering.
 As we alluded to earlier, a large bed is an unwieldy piece of furniture to move.
 When the rug’s down, it’s staying down!

 Choose a hand-knotted rug